Ahrefs vs Semrush — Which Should You Use?

 Transactional = the user wants to complete an action (i.e., a purchase or other conversion).

-Now, Semrush’s keyword intent feature really comes in handy when you’re filtering keyword suggestions.
+Now, these keyword intent features really comes in handy when you’re filtering keyword suggestions.

-When you enter a phrase into Semrush’s ‘Keyword Magic’ tool, you’ll often end up with a very long list of suggested phrases — and this can be rather overwhelming.
+When you enter a phrase into Semrush’s ‘Keyword Magic’ tool or Ahrefs’ ‘Keywords Explorer’ tool, you’ll often end up with a very long list of suggested phrases — and this can be rather overwhelming.

-But the ‘search intent’ dropdown menu helps a lot here, because it lets you exclude a lot of irrelevant stuff really easily and focus on the phrases that are most likely to be revenue-generating for your business.
+But the ‘search intent’ dropdown menu helps enormously here, because it lets you exclude a lot of irrelevant stuff really easily, and focus on the phrases that are most likely to be revenue-generating for your business.

 Filtering keyword suggestions by intent